 - Please yourself and develop your own style

-- Shoot “tethered”, which means with a cable attached between your camera and a computer monitor so you can see the results of shooting instantly.
-We do this and it saves us a lot of time.
+- Shoot tethered with cable attached between your camera and a computer so you can see the results of shooting instantly.

 - Use a tripod for stability and clearer images

-Day Two – Every Picture Tells a Story, Don’t it?
+Day Two – Every Picture Tells a Story

 Day two of the workshop was about putting teaching into action.
-The fantastic teaching team of Matt, Adam, Cindie and Denise were ready to guide us through a day of food styling, shooting and implementing what we had learned day one.
+Our teachers guided us through a day of food styling, shooting and implementing what we had learned day one.

 It’s All About the Light

-Matt explained what makes for a great food photograph and what we had to consider: light direction, light quality, how to diffuse, how to change the light.
+Matt explained what makes for a great food photograph: light direction, light quality, how to diffuse, how to change the light.
 Light, light, light.
 It’s ALL about the light.
 The right light makes all of the difference in the world between an average photo and a breathtaking one.

-As each project was a work in progress, we gathered to listen to Matt, Adam, Cindie and Denise coach us through the small changes that would eventually result in a professional looking food photograph.
+As each project was a work in progress, we gathered to learn about the small changes that would eventually result in a professional looking food photograph.
 It was exciting and educational to watch each student’s project from beginning to end and the beautiful photographic result.

 Pistachio Crusted Roast Salmon

-- 1 ½ – 2 pounds salmon preferably fresh wild, skinned
+- 4 6-ounce salmon filets preferably wild, skinned

 - 2 tablespoons Dijon mustard